 - 1 large shallot (can sub leeks if you have them), peeled and halved

-- 1 celery stick cut into 4 pieces (if it's long)
+- 2 celery sticks, cut into large pieces

 - 3 large garlic cloves, peeled